Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Abstract

 \section{Abstract}

-We present a novel framework for jointly modelling the weak lensing source galaxy redshift distribution and the intrinsic alignment of galaxies via a shared luminosity function.
-Considering this framework within the context of a Rubin Observatory's Legacy Survey of Space and Time (LSST) Year 1 and Year 10 cosmic shear analysis, we first demonstrate the substantial impact of the luminosity function on both source galaxy redshift distributions and the intrinsic alignment contamination.
-We establish how the individual parameters of a Schechter luminosity function model impact the redshift distribution of a magnitude-limited sample, and we demonstrate the effect of marginalising over the luminosity function parameters as incorporated in the intrinsic alignment modelling of a standard cosmic shear analysis set-up.
-We forecast the impact of our joint modelling framework on cosmological parameter constraints.
-Our preliminary results are promising, indicating that this framework can yield cosmological constraints consistent with those expected from standard analyses, enhanced by the flexibility of not fixing luminosity function parameters.
-We plan to further validate these findings with comprehensive Markov chain Monte Carlo (MCMC) simulations to robustly quantify bias avoidance and underscore the framework's efficacy.
-Taking advantage of our forecasting results and in particular the parameter degeneracies which emerge therein, we identify the specific impact of the shape of the luminosity function of source galaxies on the cosmic shear data vector.
-We also discuss the potential of this method in providing a natural way to model generic selection functions in redshift distribution estimation, as well as its possibilities for extension to a 3$\times$2pt analysis, particularly with respect to incorporating galaxy bias in this luminosity-function-based framework.
-Although we consider the context of LSST cosmic shear in this work, the proposed joint modelling framework is generically applicable to weak lensing surveys.
+We present a novel framework for jointly modelling the weak lensing source galaxy redshift distribution and the intrinsic alignment (IA) of galaxies through a shared luminosity function (LF).
+In the context of a Rubin Observatory's Legacy Survey of Space and Time (LSST) Year 1 and Year 10 cosmic shear analysis, we show that our novel approach produces cosmological parameter constraints which are comparable to standard methods, while offering more physical insight into IA and selection effects.
+We clarify the relationship between individual parameters of a Schechter luminosity function and the redshift distribution of a magnitude-limited sample, showing the consequences of marginalizing over these parameters when modelling intrinsic alignments in standard cosmic shear analyses.
+We explore the impact of the shape of the luminosity function on the cosmic shear data vector, and we outline the potential of this method to naturally model selection functions in redshift distribution estimation.
+Although this work focuses on LSST cosmic shear, the proposed joint modelling framework is broadly applicable to weak lensing surveys.